 The Forecast

 We’ll conclude with this: our projection of the final electoral count is not, strictly speaking, a prediction, it is a mathematical allocation based on the candidates’ respective odds across the states and the states’ electoral votes.
-For example, we have Wyoming as “Safe Republican” so we count that as 2.97 electoral votes for the Republican presidential candidate (as “Safe” we’ve determined means it’s at least better than 99/100 odds that the Republican wins that race) and or 0.03 electoral votes for Democrats.
-“Likely” is multiplied by 0.85, “Lean” is multiplied by 0.6, “Toss-Up” by 0.5.
-Once all states’ presidential races have been split in this way, we round down to the nearest full electoral vote.
+We award electoral votes proportionate to the odds (0.65 multiplied by the state’s electoral votes if it’s a 65% chance, or 0.99 multiplied by the state’s electoral votes if it’s a 99% chance, for example).
+Once all states’ presidential races have been split in this way, we round to the nearest full electoral vote.

 Remember that we’re not making predictions, we’re just providing an educated assessment on the state of the race in every state.
-So don’t write us a mean note after Election Day saying “you had it as “Likely Biden” in a state that Trump then won by 0.2%, you blockheads!”
-No, we didn’t predict that that state would go for Biden, we’re merely stating it’s much more likely than not to go for Biden, but that Trump still absolutely has a shot there.
-About a 15% chance, per the above.
-It’s actually fairly unlikely that across all of the times we’ve done this, that we’ve assigned states “Lean” that didn’t ultimately end up going the other way – if that’s not happening we’ve actually done a bad job: we should have considered those races safer for that party.
+So don’t write us a mean note after Election Day saying “you had it as 84% chance of Democratic victory in a state that the Republican then won by 0.2%, you blockheads!”
+No, we didn’t predict that that state would go for for the Democrat, we’re merely stating it’s much more likely than not to go for them, but that the Republican still absolutely has a shot there.
+About a 16% chance, per the above.
+In fact, if that’s not happening in about 16% of races with an 84% probability rating, we’ve actually done a bad job — we should have considered those races safer for that party.
 That being said, our overall projection on the final seat totals has consistently outperformed or matched The Economist and FiveThirtyEight, so our averages seem to do all right!

 With all of this in mind, The Postrider is proud to present our own ratings and analysis of the 2024 presidential election.
 We hope you find us a welcome part of your 2024 election deluge and enjoy tinkering with our tool as well!